FAQs

 • Developing necessary skills to bring about the desired change

-With these principles in mind, the Partners-In-Change program is designed as a joint training for an organization’s labor-management leadership, supervisors, and stewards.
-An organization’s labor relations professionals and union representatives, individuals who handle labor issues face-to-face, should be involved.
-Additionally, due to the visioning and planning components of the program it is essential that an organization’s top labor and management decision makers participate in the entire program.
+An organization’s labor relations professionals, union representatives, and individuals who handle labor issues face-to-face should be involved.
+Due to the visioning and planning components of the program, it is essential that an organization’s top labor and management decision-makers participate in the program.

 Repairing Broken Relationships FAQs